Rangipuke

 Auckland University of Technology (AUT), Sir Paul Reeves Building, bottom floor, 2 Governor Fitzroy Place, WG Building

-The centrepiece represents Kahungunu the ancestor who gave his name to the Ngāti Kahungunu iwi.
-It is surrounded by manaia (stylised figures) denoting the strength of character for which Kahungunu was known.
-It represents scholarship and leadership and was gifted to AUT by the Māori people of Auckland in 1983.
+The centrepiece represents Kahungunu the ancestor who gave his name to the Ngāti Kahungunu iwi (tribe).
+It is surrounded by manaia mythological creatures) denoting the strength of character for which Kahungunu is known.
+It represents scholarship and leadership and was gifted to AUT by the Māori people of Auckland.

-This work combines exquisite tukutuku panels woven by Nopera’s wife Wanairangi and the intricate centrepiece carved by Nopera in 1983.
-The rimu (native timber) is repurposed from former army buildings on nearby Rangitoto Island and is decorated with pāua (abalone) from the far north and deep south of New Zealand
+Nopera’s carving is framed by exquisite tukutuku panels woven by Nopera’s wife Wanairangi.
+The rimu (native timber) is repurposed from former army buildings on nearby Rangitoto Island and is decorated with pāua (abalone).

 5.